knightjdr/cellmap-scripts/safe/README.md

 ### Make prey vs GO term matrix

 Generate matrix of preys vs GO terms, with cells equal to the binary value (1 if prey has the term, 0 if not).
-This only needs to be done for the lowest correlation cutoff you want to test.
+This only needs to be done for the lowest correlation cutoff to test.
 Generate a separate (or merged) matrix for each GO namespace you want to test.

 Requires:
 * Gene Ontology (go-basic.obo)